New Flood Zone Information Maps

 The new flood maps will help community officials and citizens be better prepared for flood-related disasters by providing an official depiction of flood hazards for Fort Lauderdale and the rest of Broward County.

-Following its review, FEMA will update local flood zones on area flood maps.
-The proposed flood zones will go through an appeal and adoption process, and are expected to go into effect in 2013.
+Following its review, FEMA updated local flood zones on area flood maps.
+The proposed flood zones will go into effect on August 18, 2014.

 Updated flood maps will then be used to: